-The Plymouth County Drug Abuse Task Force is funded through the Plymouth County District Attorney’s Office and the Plymouth County Sheriff’s Department.
+The Plymouth County Drug Task Force is funded through the Plymouth County District Attorney’s Office and the Plymouth County Sheriff’s Department.

 Both agencies continue to research and apply for grants to help combat the drug epidemic that is plaguing our county.